hamzagodme/AI---Web-App-to-recognize-vehicle-types/README.md

-# AI-Web-App-to-recognize-vehicle-types and brands
+# AI Web App to recognize vehicle-types and brands
-Web app to detect the car types and brands using object detection and custom labels
+Web app to detect the car types and brands using object detection and custom labels using Azure custom vision service.

-# Car Detection App
+# Car Detection App-Front End(React)

 ## Overview
 The Car Detection App is designed to detect car types and its brands using machine learning models.